SupeRuier/awesome-active-learning/subfields/deep_AL.md

 - [Probabilistic Backpropagation for Scalable Learning of Bayesian Neural Networks [ICML, 2015]](http://proceedings.mlr.press/v37/hernandez-lobatoc15.pdf):
   Use an active learning scenario which is necessary to produce accurate estimates of uncertainty for obtaining good performance to estimates of the posterior variance on the weights produced by PBP(the proposed methods for BNN).
 - [Active Discriminative Text Representation Learning [AAAI, 2017]](https://www.aaai.org/ocs/index.php/AAAI/AAAI17/paper/viewPaper/14174):
-  Propose a new active learning (AL) method for text classiﬁcation with convolutional neural networks (CNNs).
+  Propose a new active learning (AL) method for text classification with convolutional neural networks (CNNs).
   Select instances that contain words likely to most affect the embeddings.
   Achieve this by calculating the expected gradient length (**EGL**) with respect to the embeddings for each word comprising the remaining unlabeled sentences.
 - [Deep Bayesian Active Learning with Image Data [ICML, 2017]](https://dl.acm.org/doi/10.5555/3305381.3305504): (272)